virtualmin/virtualmin.com/content/docs/Server Components/troubleshooting-websites.md

    - Verify that each `VirtualHost` block lists an IP address, not an asterisk (i.e. __*__).

 3. **Restart Apache**:
-   - For EL derivatives: `systemctl restart httpd`.
+   - For EL systems: `systemctl restart httpd`.
-   - For Debian derivatives: `systemctl restart apache2`.
+   - For Debian and derivatives: `systemctl restart apache2`.

 ### Virtualmin configuration settings